Prefix Sum Array Technique

 .

-function high, reducing the efficiency of your algorithm.
+function, and reduce the efficiency of your algorithm.

-These four larger matrices share a common characteristic: their top-left corners are all at the origin (0, 0)
+These four larger matrices all share a common characteristic: their top-left corners are at the origin (0, 0)

 .